New Zealand police kill 'terrorist' after he stabs 6 people

 She said that by law, the man was not allowed to be kept in prison.

+Some shoppers in the supermarket reportedly tried to help those who had been wounded with towels and diapers.

+“To everyone who was there and who witnessed such a horrific event, I can’t imagine how they will be feeling in the aftermath,” Ardern said.
+“But thank you for coming to the aid of those who needed you when they needed you.”

-Auckland is in a strict lockdown as it battles an outbreak of the coronavirus.
-Most businesses are shut and people are generally allowed to leave their homes only to buy groceries, for medical needs, or to exercise.
+Auckland is currently in a strict lockdown as it battles an outbreak of the coronavirus.
+Most businesses are shut and people are generally allowed to leave their homes only to buy groceries, for medical needs or to exercise.

-One bystander video taken inside the supermarket records the sound of ten shots being fired in rapid succession.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.